-About 39 million Americans get migraines.
+About 39 million Americans are migraineurs.
 That’s about 12% of the adult population.
-Kids are not free from migraines either.
+Kids are not free from the neurological condition either.
 About 10% suffer from attacks.
 Is there any way to predict if a person is prone to migraines?
-What are the triggers of migraine episodes?
+What are the triggers of its episodes?
 We will discuss the answers to these two very important questions, and then we will introduce you to upper cervical chiropractic care as a means of finding natural help for migraines.

 Here are a few things that could indicate migraines are likely to occur in a person’s future:

-- Genetics – While migraines are not inherited, there are some genetic markers that seem to predispose a person to develop the condition.
+While migraines are not inherited, there are some genetic markers that seem to predispose a person to develop the condition.
 Geneticists have discovered that most of these markers have to do with the vascular system.
-This reinforces the theory that migraines are both neurological in nature and have vascular causes that can result in a deficient supply of blood reaching certain parts of the brain.
+This reinforces the theory that they are both neurological in nature and have vascular causes that can result in a deficient supply of blood reaching certain parts of the brain.

-- Gender – The number of women who get migraines outnumber men 3 to 1.
+The number of women who get migraines outnumbers men.
 In children, this incidence is flipped, but females overtake the number of males with migraines during puberty.
 This goes along with hormone fluctuations being one of the primary triggers of migraines as we will discuss in our next section.

 If you already get migraines, you may notice that certain events cause them to come on more frequently.
 Here are a few triggers that you may not have been aware of:

 Over-the-counter pain relievers may seem like a quick way to get rid of a migraine headache or at least to manage the pain.
 The problem is that if you get migraines with any sort of regularity, it can lead to taking too much medication.
 Many of these pills can cause rebound headaches if you take them too often.
-As a result, you may begin to take more pills and experience even more migraines until you’re dealing with chronic migraines (15 or more migraine days per month).
+As a result, you may begin to take more pills and experience even more episodes until you’re dealing with chronic migraines (15 or more migraine days per month).

-Knowing your triggers can be important if they are something you can avoid like medication overuse or getting too stressed out on a regular basis.
+Knowing your triggers can be important if they are something you can avoid like medication overuse or stress.
 On the other hand, there is little you can do about normal hormone fluctuations, weather changes, and many other migraine triggers.
-Therefore, you should also be interested in looking for natural migraine help.
+Therefore, you should also be interested in looking for natural help.
 We promised to discuss how upper cervical chiropractic can be of assistance, so let’s take a closer look at this chiropractic subspecialty.

 Two things we have established is that both the central nervous system and blood flow to the brain play key roles in migraine occurrence.
 Both of these factors can be related to the upper cervical spine in the following ways: